vishalcloudyuga/digitalocean-cloudyuga-cicd-k8s-webinars/webinar1/2-kubernetes/README.md

 ## Prerequisites.

-- You Must have a DigitalOcean account.
-Personal Access Token must be generated on [DigitalOcean](https://www.digitalocean.com/docs/api/create-personal-access-token/).
+- You Must have a DigitalOcean account and `Personal Access Token` must be generated on [DigitalOcean](https://www.digitalocean.com/docs/api/create-personal-access-token/).

 ## Tools